Jason923/Jason923.github.io/_pages/research_methods.md

 {% include base_path %}

-Qualitative methods have been used in my previous projects and research.
-My ongoing project "Siblings with a Large Age Gap: The Issue of Parenting" uses a mixed methods approach, including both qualitative and quantitative components.
+My previous projects and research were mainly adopted with qualitative methods.
+My ongoing project, "Siblings with a Large Age Gap: The Issue of Parenting" uses a mixed methods approach, including both qualitative and quantitative components.

 For research methods courses, I took the following courses:
 * **Educational Research Methodology** (UG Course)